mcinglis/c-style/readme.md

 **Write correct, readable, simple and maintainable software, and tune it when you're done**, with benchmarks to identify the choke points.
 Also, modern compilers *will* change computational complexities.
 Simplicity can often lead you to the best solution anyway: it's easier to write a linked list than it is to get an array to grow, but it's harder to index a list than it is to index an array.

+If you don't agree with something, that's perfectly fine.
+Pick and choose what you like, and what works for your own situation.
+These rules are just my preferences, and work well for what I do, and what I care about.

-Many of these rules are just good programming practices, and apply outside of C programming.
-Writing this guide made me deeply consider, and reconsider, best C programming practices.
+Writing this guide has made me deeply consider, and reconsider, best C programming practices.
 I've changed my opinion multiple times on many of the rules in this document.

 So, I'm certain I'm wrong on even more points.
 This is a constant work-in-progress; issues and pull-requests are very welcome.
 This guide is licensed under the [Creative Commons Attribution-ShareAlike](/license.md), so I'm not liable for anything you do with this, etc.